-Tonight … at nightfall and early evening, as seen from northerly latitudes, the bowl-shaped constellation Corona Borealis, the Northern Crown, shines to the lower right of the star Vega.
+Tonight, or any November evening … at nightfall and early evening, as seen from northerly latitudes, the bowl-shaped constellation Corona Borealis, the Northern Crown, shines to the lower right of the star Vega.
 You’ll find it close to your western horizon.
 Can you spot brilliant Vega shining rather high in the western sky at nightfall?
 It can guide you to the Northern Crown.
 If need be, binoculars can help you see the NOrthern Crown on this moonlit evening.

 You’ll need a dark sky to see the Northern Crown, which is a glittery semicircle of stars.
 See the pattern of The Keystone in Hercules?
 It lies between Vega and the Northern Crown.
 So you would be star-hopping from Vega, to the Keystone, to the Crown.